-Spring NamedParameterJdbcTemplate and BeanPropertySqlParameterSource Example
+Spring NamedParameterJdbcTemplate And BeanPropertySqlParameterSource Example

 In this post I will show you how to use NamedParameterJdbcTemplate and BeanPropertySqlParameterSource to execute query.
 The NamedParameterJdbcTemplate class adds support for programming JDBC statements using named parameters, as opposed to programming JDBC statements using only classic placeholder (?) arguments.
 The NamedParameterJdbcTemplate class wraps a JdbcTemplate, and delegates to the wrapped JdbcTemplate to do much of its work.